luochuankai-JHU/Decision-Analytics-Fundamentals/README.md

-# luochuankai

-This is a 1-2 sentence description of what data-related project I'm going to investigate:

-This is a ECG data gain from 3 hospital
+# This is a ECG data gain from 3 hospital

-# asdf

 These are the questions that I want to investigate

-How many samples are in this dataset? label distribution in this dataset?
+# How many samples are in this dataset?
-Correlation between various diseases and gender and age?
-Correlation between various diseases and diseases?
+		data.shape
+# label distribution in this dataset?
 		#-*- coding: UTF-8 -*-

 		import numpy as np